01437 765 765 OPENING HOURS

 This celebration has become a tradition as a result of once following the Julian calendar, named after the Roman Julius Caesar.
 Nowadays, we follow the Gregorian calendar which was established in 1582 as the previous calendar had become out of sync with important festivals due to miscalculations.
 Whilst many European countries happily accepted the new calendar, the Gwaun Valley in the far west of Wales chose not to.

 That was until the Julian calendar was eventually abolished nearly 200 years later in 1752.
-Despite now following the current calendar as the rest of us do, the Gwaun Valley felt they couldn't quite part with the annual tradition of celebrating the New Year in mid-January, so have kept the celebrations going as a little memento to olden times.
+Despite now following the current calendar, as the rest of us do, the Gwaun Valley felt they couldn't quite part with the annual tradition of celebrating the New Year in mid-January, so have kept the celebrations going as a little memento to olden times.

-Locals of the Gwaun Valley still celebrate in the traditional manner to this day; children roam the valley, walking from one house to the next, singing carols and songs in Welsh with the hope of being given "calennig" in return.
-"Calennig" is often sweets or money, pennies would be thrown to crowds of small children.
-Whilst the children of the valley have their own routine, the men gather together for the Mari Lwyd.
-Traditionally, a horse’s skull (a wooden version is used these days) is affixed to the top of a pole which is then draped with ribbons and flowers.
+Locals of the Gwaun Valley still celebrate Hen Galan traditionally to this day; children roam the valley, walking from one house to the next, singing carols and songs in Welsh with the hope of being given "calennig" in return.
+"Calennig" is often sweets or money, pennies would be thrown to the crowds of small children.

 The Mari Lwyd